aleslukek/UGS-Wifi-Pendant/README.md

 * If you encounter errors when compiling use libraries located in libraries folder and move them to arduino libraries folder

+* This code checks for buttons state and button logic more than 1000 times per second.
+When state of any button changes it sends a request.
+It is done fairly quickly and I haven't encountered any lags or delays.
+LCD is updated almost every half a second or so.
+So everything works quite tightly.

 # Connections
  * 3V - LCD VCC